grpc/proposal/A14-channelz.md

 There are not many behavioral differences between clients and servers for a given connection.
 They both speak the same protocol.
 Many of the fields overlap between the two types, and it could be conceptually simpler to unify them into one type.
-For fields that don’t apply to one or the other, the field could be left unset.
+For fields that don't apply to one or the other, the field could be left unset.
 There is also a fair amount of flexibility in the current model with regards to channel structuring, why place an arbitrary division between channels and servers?